-Hikimono (wood turnery) is a process in which roughly shaved wood is turned on the lathe and shaped with a blade into a round form, before it is formed to the final shape.
+- 1. Preparing the wooden base Joinery is a method of assembling wooden articles without using any nails.
+It is an extremely delicate process, since a 0.01mm difference of thickness will make the assembly impossible.
+Wood turnery is a process in which roughly shaved wood is turned on a lathe and shaped with a blade into a round form, before it is formed to the final shape.

-Maki-e lacquer decoration is applied by maki-e-shi (maki-e artist).
-Maki-e is not directly painted onto the base that is prepared by applying urushi lacquer.
+- 3. Maki-e Maki-e lacquer decoration is applied by the maki-e artist.
+Maki-e is not directly painted onto the lacquered base.
 To create maki-e, first patterns are painted or stamped onto the base using urushi lacquer.
 Next, gold or silver powder is sprinkled on the patterns.
 The urushi lacquer works as a glue, making the gold/silver power stick to the patterns.
-The patterns typically used to decorate Suruga Hinagu are landscapes of flowers, birds, mountains and water and arabesque patterns.
-Since most of maki-e is applied by hand, the level of the craftsman’s skill becomes apparent in this process.
-After the application of maki-e, the articles are left to dry and then polished to achieve a shiny finish.
+The patterns typically used to decorate Suruga Hinagu are flowers, birds, mountains and water, and arabesque patterns.
+Since most maki-e is applied by hand, the level of the craftsman’s skills becomes apparent in this process.
+After the application of maki-e, the articles are left to dry and then polished with sheep skin to achieve a shiny finish.

-The finishing work is carried out by shiage-shi (finisher).
-In this process the metal fittings or decorative threads made by kanagu-shi are attached to hinagu by rivets or glue.
+- 5. Finishing The finishing work is carried out by the finisher.
+In this process the metal fittings or decorative threads made by the metal fittings' craftsman are attached to hinagu with rivets or glue.
 Although a lot of small parts are used in hinagu, the use of traditional skills makes it possible to attach them together.
-These old traditions can be still seen in a process like this, which form a basis for the finishers to work by hand today.
+These old traditions can still be seen in a process like this, which form a basis for the finishers to work by hand today.

 - Hakata doll